-3. Continue to add water and with agitation put in the dry-mix or other sulphur material in any convenient way.
+3. Continue to add water and with agitation put in the dry-mix in any convenient way.

 4. Add the lead arsenate.
 Fill the sprayer and apply.

 Zinc-Lime

 The formula for the zinc-lime spray to prevent arsenical injury is: commercial zinc sulphate, 4 pounds, hydrated lime, 4 pounds (use high calcium syraying or chemical hydrate) and lead arsenate, 2 pounds.
 Proceed with the different combinations exactly as outlined for the iron-lime spray.